penkzhou/twitter-enhanced/README.md

 ## Overview

-Enhance your Twitter browsing with two powerful features:
+Enhance your Twitter browsing with three powerful features:

 1. User Remarks:
    Add personal notes to Twitter profiles.
 Never forget why you followed someone or what they're known for.
 Easily manage, edit, and organize your remarks for a more personalized Twitter experience.

 2. Video Downloads:
    Seamlessly download Twitter videos with just a click.
 Save your favorite content directly to your chosen directory for offline viewing or sharing.

+3. Download Records Management:
+   Keep track of all your downloaded videos with an easy-to-use management interface.
+View download history, search records, and manage your downloads efficiently.

 This extension puts you in control, allowing you to customize your Twitter interface and interact with content in new ways.
 Streamline your social media experience with Twitter Enhanced - your personal Twitter assistant.